mason-org/mason-registry-api/README.md

 # mason-registry-api

-Public edge-cached API for [mason.nvim](https://github.com/williamboman/mason.nvim) that exposes convenience APIs for tasks that are either complicated to achieve on the client-side or are very "hot" (i.e. requests being made frequently).
+Public, edge-cached, API for [mason.nvim](https://github.com/williamboman/mason.nvim) that exposes convenience APIs for interacting with the Mason registry.

 # Endpoints